kenzjoy/kenzjoy/README.md

 ![Earthy Minimalist Name LinkedIn Article Cover Image (3)](https://user-images.githubusercontent.com/108506841/208572543-bf68160f-d55e-42dd-9350-09363f6ab364.png)

 - 🔭 I’m currently working on: landing my first dev job!
 I am open to learning new languages and frameworks.
 I just love making applications come to life.
-- 🌱 I’m currently learning: everything, all the time.
+- 🌱 I’m currently learning: AWS, GraphQL, Python
 - 🤔 I’m looking for help with: anything to help sharpen my skills and processes.
 I want to be a more efficient programmer!
 - 💬 Ask me about: how many steps I walk in a day on my desk-treadmill.
 - 📫 How to reach me: gmail: kenz.joy.tech@gmail.com | LinkedIn: [kenzjoydev](www.linkedin.com/in/kenzjoydev)